Cerenaut/agi/README.md

 * We use JDBC, JSON file, and in-memory implementations of a persistence layer.

 * Algorithms are updated iteratively.
-Between iterations, all data is persisted, therefore components are otherwise stateless and reproducable, repeatable, visualisable
+Between iterations, all data is persisted, therefore components are otherwise stateless and reproducible, repeatable, visualisable

 * We provide a HTML user interface to explore and visualize the state of the algorithms.